Yesferal/HornsApp-Android-DI/README.md

 ```

 ## How to use: Register dependency
- Some code is better than words, so to register any dependency:
+ Some code is better than words, so, to register any dependency:

  ```
  container register Factory<String> { "Hada Container: First Option !" }